-Headquartered in Monaco, R-Logitech is part of Monaco Resources Group (MRG) an international natural resources group specialized in production, marketing and services related to the natural resources sector.
+Headquartered in Monaco, R-Logitech is part of Monaco Resources Group (MRG) a diversified natural resources organisation that spans metals & minerals, agriculture & food, energy, port infrastructure, and logistics.

-R-Logitech is an international infrastructure and logistics services provider focused primarily on the natural resources sector.
-The Group's principal services are ports and terminals management, multimodal logistics services and freight forwarding.
+R-Logitech is a leading global ports infrastructure operator and logistics services provider focused primarily on the natural resources sector.
+The Group provides integrated end-to-end supply chain services including ports and terminals management, specialist logistics solutions, and freight forwarding.

-R-Logitech is managing 40 terminals in more than 40 countries predominantly across Europe, Africa and China and is focusing on handling key commodity groups: metal and minerals, fertilizer, sugar, food and agribulk, paper and pulp.
+R-Logitech manages 50 port terminals and operates in 40 countries across Europe, Africa and China and focuses on handling bulk and breakbulk commodities: metals and minerals, fertilisers, sugar, agribulk, paper and pulp.
+The Group handles more than 70 million tonnes per year and has a workforce of over 3000 employees.